SCIENCE FLOW CHART

 Fulfills a science course requirement for all diplomas

-Course Description: This is a year long investigation of the structures and functions of the human body.
+Course Description: Anatomy and Physiology is a year long investigation of the structures and functions of the human body.
 It is a demanding course requiring extensive anatomy memorization and detailed laboratory dissections.
 Students need good study habits and sufficient time for study beyond the class period.
 Students will develop laboratory reading and note-taking skills.
 Some activities include use of computers, research on current medical development, and guest speakers.
 This is a grade weighted course.